The School Day and Assemblies

 End of the School Day

-Regular school finishes at 3.15pm.
-Children in KS2 exit via the gate by the FS play area.
-Parents collect FS and KS1 children from the courtyard.
+Regular school finishes at 3.25pm.
+Children in KS2 exit via the gate by the Reception play area.
+Parents collect Reception and KS1 children from the courtyard.

 There are several opportunities for children to join clubs before, during and after school.
 Full details and timings can be found from the school office, via the class teachers and on the 'Clubs & Activites' page of the website (under Our Learning).